equinor/ecalc/docs/drafts/next.draft.md

 ## Breaking changes

+- Chart curves must have strictly decreasing head as rate increases.
+Curves with increasing or equal head values, including all-zero curves, are rejected.
+Generic compressor charts also require design rate and design head greater than zero.

 ### Compressor calculations

 - Compressor calculations now validate PH flash results more strictly.
 Existing models that previously completed with invalid or non-physical PH flash states may now fail or report invalid compressor/capacity results instead.